 - Muscle sprains and tears

 - Psychological trauma such as PTSD

-It’s imperative that you seek medical attention as soon as possible following your accident.
-Not only is it in the best interest of your health, but seeking immediate medical attention will make it easier to prove that your injuries were a result of your accident.
+You must seek medical attention as soon as possible following your accident.
+Not only is it in the best interest of your health, but seeking immediate medical attention will make it easier to prove that your injuries resulted from your accident.

 How Much Money Is My Case Worth?

 Your ultimate amount of compensation depends on the circumstances of your accident.
 In general, if you decide to pursue a personal injury claim against the at-fault driver of your accident, you are eligible for two kinds of damages: economic and non-economic.